zuixjs/zuix/docs/examples/hackernews/readme.md

-# ZUIX • TodoMVC
+# ZUIX • Hacker News reader

-The classic [TodoMVC](http://todomvc.com/) example implemented with ZUIX.
+...

 > ZUIX is a lite JavaScript framework (~11kB) for creating component-based web sites and applications.